LendingClub vs. Upstart: Which offers better auto loans?

 LendingClub auto loans

 Similar to LendingClub, Upstart only offers refinancing.
-But because it caters to borrowers with lower credit scores, it charges higher rates — potentially up to 29.99 percent.
+Because it caters to borrowers with lower credit scores, it charges a high maximum rate of 29.99 percent.

 Despite that, it may be a good fit for refinancing your auto loan.
-Its application process is powered by AI and is almost completely automated.
-This means it considers more than just your credit score, and you may be able to qualify with a credit score as low as 510.
+Its application process is powered by software and is largely automated.
+Upstart claims it considers more financial health factors than just your credit score.
+You may be able to qualify with a credit score as low as 510.

 How to choose between LendingClub and Upstart

-You should base your decision on your credit score plus how much of your current auto loan you have left to pay.
+Since both lenders offer prequalification, you can make your choice based on which lender offers better refinancing terms.
+Determine how much you have left to pay on your current auto loan.
 If it’s a smaller amount, then LendingClub will be your choice.
 For larger loans, both LendingClub and Upstart have similar products — though Upstart caters to borrowers with lower credit scores.

 Compare more lenders before applying